MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTenant.md

 ## DESCRIPTION
 In Microsoft Teams or Skype for Business Online, tenants are groups of users who have accounts homed on the service.
 Organizations will typically have a single tenant in which to house all their user accounts.

-In the Teams PowerShell Module version 3.0.0 or later, the following attributes have been deprecated for TeamsOnly customers:
+In the Teams PowerShell Module version 3.0.0 or later, the following attributes have been deprecated for organizations with Teams users:

 - AdminDescription
 - AllowedDataLocation